 Resources » Articles/Knowledge Sharing » Education

-IAS Exam 2012 – Tips to prepare for prelims, mains and interview
+Tips to prepare for prelims, mains and interview for IAS Exam 2012

 IAS, a dream being tougher in the past has become a reality and to get through this has been doable these days.
 In this context, preliminary IAS exam is set to be retooled with changes in the pattern namely CSAT (Civil Services Aptitude Test).
 This resource deals in detail related to the IAS Exam 2012 including the syllabus, study materials, and tips to prepare for prelims, mains and interview.